Michael Shaw Publisher

 Teresa Mahoney Technical Producer BagNews Salon

-Teresa Mahoney is a video producer at Live Mint based in New Delhi and is training the newsroom across bureaus in video storytelling.
-She previously taught multimedia journalism including video, audio, and web development as a digital media fellow at the Columbia Graduate School of Journalism, where she graduated in 2012.
+Teresa Mahoney is a freelance multimedia journalist based in Portland, Oregon.
+She has worked as a video producer and trainer at Mint newspaper in New Delhi, India where she taught the newsroom to shoot video with cell phones, handheld and DSLR cameras.
+She previously taught multimedia journalism including video, audio, and basic web development as a digital media fellow at the Columbia Graduate School of Journalism, where she graduated in 2012.
 Teresa has interned for Portland Monthly magazine and KPTV Fox 12 in Oregon.
 She earned a bachelor’s degree in business from Loyola Marymount University, Los Angeles and has worked in marketing for the biotechnology industry.

 Cara Finnegan Moderator, BagNews Salon